 Non-refundable tax credits

 Residents of Canada receive a basic personal amount of non-refundable tax credits.
-For a complete list, consult the Canada Revenue Agency (CRA) Total federal non-refundable tax credits list.
+For a complete list, consult the Canada Revenue Agency (CRA) non-refundable tax credits site.

 Refundable tax credits

 Refundable tax credits include the tax that has already been deducted from your earnings.
 Credits can help reduce your tax payable and you may receive a refund from Canada Revenue Agency (CRA) or may be required to pay additional taxes.
 Many students are entitled to a refund.